jacob-8/sveltefirets/README.md

 </script>
 <slot />
 ```
-- Refer to the demo app in `/src` for further implementation until I add docs.
+- Refer to the demo app in `/src` (try it out at https://sveltefirets.vercel.app) for further implementation until I add docs.

 ## Inspiration: [Fireship.io](https://fireship.io/)

 <img src="static/fireship.png" alt="Firship.io" width="150"/>
 <!-- ![Fireship.io](/static/fireship.png) -->

-Jeff Delaney gets the credit much of SvelteFireTS.
+Jeff Delaney gets credit for much of SvelteFireTS.
 I started with [SvelteFire](https://github.com/codediodeio/sveltefire) then added Typescript, borrowed some convenient helpers from Jeff's [Firestore Advanced Usage Angularfire](https://fireship.io/lessons/firestore-advanced-usage-angularfire/), and made it work with SvelteKit's SSR + Client situation.
 If you like what you see here, you should sign up at [Fireship.io](https://fireship.io/) and subscribe to the [Fireship Youtube Channel](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for great tutorials.

 ## Developing
 - `npm i`